 Adrian

 At the age of six, Adrian relocated with his family to Jacksonville, Florida.
 Two years later, his father died unexpectedly.
 Adrian’s mother registered him for piano lessons as a healthy outlet during this dark season.
-He would continue in his musical training for the next decade, regularly participating in state and national piano competitions, and even delivered an impromptu performance at the Florida Governor’s Mansion during a school trip.
+He would continue in his musical training for the next decade, regularly participating in state and national piano competitions, and even gave an impromptu performance at the Florida Governor’s Mansion during a school trip.

 In 2013, at the age of sixteen, Adrian earned both his high school diploma along with an Associate’s degree in Interdisciplinary Studies from Trinity College of Jacksonville.
 He continued his studies at the same college with dual majors in Business and History—specialties that would influence many of his future projects—graduating in 2015 at the age of eighteen, the youngest in the school’s history.